S3-working-group/s3-practical-guide/docs/all.md

 -   _Agreement_: improved description, updated template
 -   _Artful Participation_: improved summary
 -   _Clarify Intended Outcome_ (renamed from _Intended Outcome_): improved description
--   _Consent Decision Making_: improved description, updated illustration
+-   _Consent Decision-Making_: improved description, updated illustration
 -   _Continuous Improvement Of Work Process_: improved description
 -   _Contract For Successful Collaboration_: renamed the pattern to a more descriptive name, and explained process of creating contracts, and what needs to be in them
 -   _Coordination Meeting_: clarified agenda items, updated illustration